jlu5/SupyPlugins/README.md

 on your bot.

 ## Support
-If you have any questions, concerns, or feature requests, please feel free to submit an issue.
-Pull requests are welcome.
+If you have any questions, concerns, or feature requests, feel free to submit an issue.
+Pull requests are welcome and appreciated.

-Or, you can find me on IRC at: `irc.overdrivenetworks.com #dev` ([webchat][webchatlink])
+Or, you can find me on IRC at: `irc.overdrivenetworks.com #dev`

 ## License
 Unless otherwise noted, all plugins are available under a 3 clause BSD license (inserted at the top of each file).